-Luckily, many people have gone through this before you (myself included) and there are few common types of responses for which you should prepared, including but not limited to anger, denial, confusion, or ideally, love and support.
+Luckily, many people have gone through this before you (myself included) and there are a few common types of responses for which you should be prepared, including but not limited to anger, denial, confusion, or ideally, love and support.

 In a recent Twitter poll that I conducted that received 398 responses, the following results were collected.

 Question for #LGBTQ+ people: When you came out to your parents, what was their immediate reaction? 🏳️🌈

 (Please reshare if possible….my goal is share these insights with younger generations of our community.
 Thank you! 🙏🏽)

 — Cade Hildreth | LGBTQ+ (@CadeHildreth) February 7, 2020